jbloomlab/dms_tools/docs/dms_diffselection.rst

     For instance, if ``outprefix`` is ``antibodyselection_`` then the output files are ``antibodyselection_mutdiffsel.txt`` and ``antibodyselection_sitediffsel.txt``.
 See `Output`_ for an explanation of the contents of these files.

    \-\-pseudocount
     This is the :math:`P` parameter described in the Equation :eq:`E_rx`.
-Note that by default this pseudocount is for the **selected** library, and the pseudocount for the mock-selected library is scaled by the parameter in Equation :eq:`f_r`.
+Note that by default this pseudocount is for the library with greater depth at that site, and the pseudocount for the other library is scaled up by the ratio of the relative depths as described by Equations :eq:`f_rselected` and :eq:`f_rmock`.

    \-\-chartype
     A value of ``codon_to_aa`` means we have codon characters for the deep sequencing data, but infer selection for amino acids.
 Essentially, we sum the counts of all codons for each amino acid, and then do the calculation described in `Overview`_ on these amino-acid counts.

    \-\-no-scale-pseudocounts
-    If you use this option, the scaling :math:`f_r` in Equation :eq:`f_r` is always set to one.
+    If you use this option, the scaling :math:`f_{r, \rm{selected}}` and :math:`f_{r, \rm{mock}}` in Equations :eq:`f_rselected` and :eq:`f_rmock` are always set to one.
 Note that this can give biased estimates if the depth is unequal in the two libraries.

    \-\-includestop
     If this is true, treat stop codons (denoted by ``*``) as a possible amino acid.
 Otherwise simply ignore any counts for stop codons.